learn-co-curriculum/doubly-linked-list/README.md

 => nil or null
 ```

 Use the language of your choosing.
 We've included code from the original LinkedList implementation.
 You may also copy and paste your own.

+We've also included the original LinkedList tests, so you can ensure that your code still functions correctly.

 ## Before you start coding: